 - What do they plan to do today?

 - Any impediments (roadblocks)?

-Step #8: The scrum master tracks the progress on daily basis with the help of “Burn down chart”
+Step #8: The scrum master tracks the progress on a daily basis with the help of “Burn down chart”.

-Step #9: In case of any impediments, the Scrum master follows up to resolve those.
+Step #9: In case of any impediments, Scrum master will follow up to resolve those.

-Step #10: On 4th July, the team meets again for the review meeting.
+Step #10: On 4th July, the team meets again for a review meeting.
 A member demonstrates the implemented user story to the product owner.

-Step #11: On 5th July, Team meets again for the Retrospective, where they discuss
+Step #11: On 5th July, the Team meets again for the Retrospective, where they discuss

 - What went well?